camshaft/startup/README.md

 Cluster
 -------

 [Cluster](http://nodejs.org/api/cluster.html) allows a server to take advantage of all of the cores on a system instead of being limited by node's single thread.
-Executing `startup start --cluster` will enable cluster mode for all of the cpu's on the machine.
+Cluster mode is enabled by default in production.

 SIGTERM and SIGINT